pingcap/docs-cn/op-guide/ansible-deployment.md

 For more information, see [Ansible Documentation](http://docs.ansible.com/ansible/intro_installation.html).

-### 3. Download TiDB-Ansible to the Control Machine
+## 3. Download TiDB-Ansible to the Control Machine
 Download the latest master version of the ZIP package from GitHub [TiDB-Ansible project](https://github.com/pingcap/tidb-ansible) or [click to download]( https://github.com/pingcap/tidb-ansible/Archive/master.zip).

-### 4. Allocate machine resources and edit the `inventory.ini` file in the Control Machine
+## 4. Orchestrate the TiDB cluster

 The standard Cluster has 6 machines: